Chardham Yatra Information

-Char Dham yatra of Uttarakhand consists of four major pilgrimage destinations-Yamunotri, Gangotri, Kedarnath and Badrinath.
-The temples in these places are dedicated to Goddess Yamuna, Goddess Ganga, Lord Shiva and Lord Vishnu respectively.
-Here is brief introduction of the char holy dhams,
+Chardham tour information for four char dhams.
+Get information for individual Chardham before making your plan for Chardham yatra 2022.
+Char Dham yatra of Uttarakhand consists of four major pilgrimage destinations-Yamunotri, Gangotri, Kedarnath, and Badrinath.
+The temples in these places are dedicated to Goddess Yamuna, Goddess Ganga, Lord Shiva, and Lord Vishnu respectively.
+Here is a brief introduction of the char holy dhams,

 Yamunotri Temple:This temple is one amongst the four sacred shrines of Char Dham Yatra.
 This temple is dedicated to Goddess Yamuna.
 It is situated at an altitude of 10,800 feet, in the western region of the Garhwal Himalayas.
 The deity here is a black marble idol of Goddess Yamuna.
 It is believed to be built by the King of Tehri, Naresh Sudarshan Shah in 18th-19th Century.

 Gangotri Temple: This temple is located at the Himalayan Range at the Uttarkashi District of Uttarakhand, approximately at a height of 3100m.
 It was built in the 18th century by Gorkha General, Amar Singh Thapa.
 The Temple is dedicated to Goddess Ganga.
 This temple is built near River Bhagirathi.